Hamilton Fish III: 1920 election

+Tomb of the Unknown Soldier

+Upon entering the House, the young Fish was the only veteran of World War I in Congress.
+On December 21, 1920, he introduced a resolution instituting Veterans Day as a national holiday.
+Fish also introduced House Resolution 67 of the 66th Congress, which provided for the interment of the remains of an unknown American soldier in a hallowed tomb to be constructed outside the Memorial Amphitheater in Arlington National Cemetery.
+Congress approved the resolution unanimously on March 4, 1921.
+The tomb, completed in 1937 with Fish's input, came to be known as the Tomb of the Unknown Soldier.

-Fish Committee
+Fish Committee and opposition to Roosevelt

-Hamilton Fish was a fervent anticommunist; in a 1931 article, he described communism as "the most important, the most vital, the most far-reaching, and the most dangerous issue in the world" and believed that there was extensive communist influence in the United States.
+Fish was a fervent anticommunist; in a 1931 article titled The Menace of Communism, he described communism as "the most important, the most vital, the most far-reaching, and the most dangerous issue in the world" and believed that there was extensive communist influence in the United States.

 On May 5, 1930, he introduced House Resolution 180, which proposed to establish a committee to investigate communist activities in the United States; the resulting committee, commonly known as the Fish Committee, undertook extensive investigations of people and organizations suspected of being involved with or supporting communist activities in the United States.
-Among the committee's targets were the American Civil Liberties Union and Communist Party presidential candidate William Z. Foster.
-The committee recommended granting the US Department of Justice more authority to investigate communists and the strengthening of immigration and deportation laws to keep communists out of the United States.
+Among those who testified before the committee were Communist Party USA chair William Z. Foster and Roger Nash Baldwin, founder and director of the American Civil Liberties Union.

+On January 17, 1931, the committee issued its final report, authored by Fish.
+Though Fish had earlier promised that the committee would request stronger immigration restrictions and deportation of communists, his report stated, "the surest and most effective way of combatting communism in the United States is to give the fullest publicity to the fundamental principles and aims of the communist... as they are not likely to prove acceptable to any considerable number of American citizens, unless camouflaged by extraneous issues."

-In 1933, Fish was on a committee that sponsored the publication in the United States of a translation of a Nazi book called Communism in Germany, by Adolf Ehrt.
+In 1933, Fish was on a committee that sponsored the publication in the United States of a translation of Communism in Germany by Adolf Ehrt, a Nazi propaganda book which claimed that Jews were responsible for communism in Germany and that only Adolf Hitler could stop it.
 In the prefatory note, the committee said it they did not publish it as a defense of anti-Semitism or the Nazi regime but because it believed that the struggle between Nazis and communists in Germany provided a lesson about using "effective measures" to defend against communism.
-The book claimed that Jews were responsible for communism in Germany and that only Adolf Hitler could stop it.
 Under pressure from American Jewish and liberal groups, Fish and the other committee members disavowed the book.
-Fish also distributed the long-debunked Protocols of the Elders of Zion from his congressional office.

-Isolationism and Nazi advocacy

-Fish was touted by the Germans as a friendly American ally.
-Time magazine once termed him "the Nation's No. 1 isolationist."
+Fish's opposition to communism and the Soviet Union led him to break with Franklin D. Roosevelt upon the President's decision to extend diplomatic recognition to the Soviet Union in 1933.
+Fish later called this decision "the first clear indication of the arrogance that would come to typify Roosevelt's administration."
+He also opposed the New Deal as "starting us down the road to socialism and dictatorship."